trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 1.0.3 =
+* Added a shortcode for re-opening the cookie or consent management windows.

 = 1.0.2 =
 * Added new filters for access data so extensions can add more information.